The Canadian Clock Museum

 Allan Symons, founder, standing in the museum's reference library.

 THE START: The Canadian Clock Museum opened to the public in Deep River, Ontario in late May of 2000 as Canada's only clock museum.
-This non-profit, private museum operates as a federal corporation dedicated to collecting, preserving, researching, and exhibiting the products of Canada's many clock manufacturers and sellers from the early 1800s to current times.
+This non-profit, private museum operates as a federal corporation (since December 1999) that is dedicated to collecting, preserving, researching, and exhibiting the products of Canada's many clock manufacturers and sellers from the early 1800s to current times.
+The research has now led to the publication of ten peer-reviewed articles in the NAWCC Bulletin about lesser known Canadian companies.
+More articles are in the 'pipeline'.

-TOURS: Guided tours, included in the admission fees, are offered to our visitors to provide more historical and technical details than can be put on the wall text panels.
-And visitors can see dozens of period artifacts, and hear music played on working 1910s-1960s record players made by Edison, Columbia, Victor, Thorens (1940s 78s windup portable), and Electrohome (ca 1970, Canadian-made for vinyl LPs) - both cylinder and flat records.
+TOURS: A guided tour, included in the admission fees, is offered to our visitors to provide more historical and technical details than can be put on the wall text panels.
+In addition, visitors can see dozens of period artifacts, and hear music played on working 1910s-1960s record players made by Edison, Columbia, Victor, Thorens (a 1940s 78s windup portable), and Electrohome (ca 1970, Canadian-made for vinyl LPs) - both cylinder and flat records.
 Sights and sounds!

 OLD TOOLS: A significant acquisition received by donation in 2001 includes more than two hundred old watchmakers' and clockmakers' tools, some of which are accessible in a new display set up in June 2012 by our summer student Nick.
-A century-old oak watchmaker's bench with foot-operated lathe was recently added to the exhibits.
+A century-old oak watchmaker's roll-top bench with foot-operated lathe was recently added to the exhibits.
+The massive steel flywheel is dated 1898!
 Donated items from old watch/clock/jewellery shops are received regularly with thanks from descendants of the original operators.

-FUNDING: The sources for museum operation and acquisitions funds are admission fees, cash donations, various granting agencies (especially the Ontario Trillium Foundation and Young Canada Works), and the monthly pension cheques of the founder (he must be crazy).
-But he considers this unique museum to be his personal millennium retirement project (back in 2000) and his special contribution back to the province of Ontario and to Canada.
-Still ticking after twelve years!
+FUNDING: The sources for museum operation and acquisitions funds are admission fees, cash donations, various granting agencies (especially the Ontario Trillium Foundation and Young Canada Works in earlier years), and the monthly pension cheques of the founder (he must be crazy!).
+But he considers this unique museum to be his personal millennium retirement project (started back in 2000) and his special contribution back to the province of Ontario and to Canada.
+Still ticking in February 2024 after twenty-fourgreat years!

-All revenues, including admission fees and financial donations, are used to pay basic operating expenses and to acquire clocks and other items that broaden the Museum's collections.
-There are no full-time paid staff - strictly volunteers.
+All revenues, including admission fees and financial donations, are used to pay basic operating expenses and to acquire clocks and other artifacts that broaden the Museum's collections.
+Sometimes a summer student is hired, but there are no full-time paid staff - the museum.is strictly volunteer run.

-The Museum is registered with the Canada Customs and Revenue Agency as a charitable organization.
-Tax receipts are issued regularly for donations, both financial and "in kind" (for example a clock, watch, books, old tools, and company catalogues).
+REGISTERED NON-PROFIT CHARITY: The Museum is registered with the Canada Revenue Agency as a charitable organization.
+Tax receipts are issued regularly for donations, both financial and "in kind" items (for example a clock, watch, books, old tools, and clock company catalogues).